HG2051-ntu/HG2051-ntu.github.io/src/project2.md

 another project that you would like to do instead, talk to the instructor for approval.

-- Project 2 involves developing a POS-tagger for a low-resource language.
-As with the [individual project](project1.html), your team will be required to submit data, output, and annotated code along with a short writeup that describes your goals, process, and results.
+- Project 2 involves developing a POS-tagger for a (low-resource) language.
+As with the [individual project](project1), your team will be required to submit data, output, and annotated code along with a short writeup that describes your goals, process, and results.
 Your code will be assessed based on its functionality and simplicity.
 Your writeup will be assessed on its organization, clarity, comprehensiveness, and quality of the discussion.

-## Project 2: Part of Speech tagging
+There are two possible options for completing Project 2.
+Both involve developing a POS tagger.
+The first (Project 2a) uses annotated data from Project 1 to develop a POS tagger for a low-resource language.
+The second (Project 2b) uses annotated data from the Universal Dependencies Treebanks project to train a POS tagger.
+If you were successful in annotating one of the languages your team members chose for Project 1, this is the preferred choice.
+If not, you can focus on using the hand-annotated data from a UDT corpus for training/testing.
+Make sure to read through both projects below to understand the scope of the tasks.

+## Preliminaries

 As noted in Project 1, part of speech (POS) tagging is a way to automatically identify the word class of a particular lexical item in a string of text.
 A decent part of speech tagger can help to facilitate other downstream tasks such as machine translation.
 In the individual project you focused on the process of developing materials for POS tagging for a low-resource language.
-In this project you will work with other students to train a POS-tagger using the data you annotated, as well as additional data that you will develop or source.
+In this project you will work with other students to train a POS-tagger using a combination of the data you annotated and additional data that you will develop or source.

-Automated POS-tagging is the process of automatically identifying or classifying word types in sentences.
-Typically this is done on the basis of FDA (Function, Distribution, Associated grammatical categories), as per your Morphosyntax course.
-There are two basic approaches:
+Typically, identifying or classifying word types in sentences is done on the basis of FDA (Function, Distribution, Associated grammatical categories), as per your Morphology and Syntax course.
+There are two basic approaches to automated POS tagging:

   1. rule-based
   2. statistical inference.

-The first approach can be useful for complex cases, particularly when the language has been analyzed, while the second involves machine learning and can be helpful when little is known about the language.
+The first approach can be useful for complex cases, particularly when the language has been analyzed, while the second often involves machine learning and can be helpful when little is known about the language.
 Some taggers benefit from a hybrid approach, and this can be an iterative process.

+## Project 2a: Part of Speech tagging for low-resource languages

+For Project 2a you will work with the data that you or a group member annotated previously.
+If you planned ahead, you would have all worked on languages within the same family - this familiarity should allow you to be successful in the group task.

 ### Choose the language

-- In your group, choose one of the low-resource languages that members of your group worked on for Project 1.
+- In your group, choose one of the low-resource languages that a member of your group worked on for Project 1.
 Using the dataset, develop a POS-tagger for the chosen language.
+Then use the trained tagger to re-tag the complete corpus in the *taggedPBC*.

+## Project 2b: Part of Speech tagging using a UDT dataset

+For Project 2b you will work with data from the Universal Dependencies Treebanks project for a language that is also found in the *taggedPBC*.
+This will allow you to use hand-tagged data to train a tagger for a relatively low-resource language.

+### Choose the language

+- A list of languages available is given [here](project_lgs_UD_HG2051) with links to the respective treebanks.
+Using this dataset, develop a POS-tagger.
+Then use this trained tagger to re-tag the respective *taggedPBC* corpus.

 ### Determine your approach